cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 detected and removed from the set of measurements.
 We refer to this property as "robustness".

-The cost of achieving these security properties is the need for multiple servers to participate in the protocol, and the need to ensure they do not collude to undermine the VDAF's privacy guarantees.
-Recent implementation experience has shown that practical challenges of coordinating multiple servers can be overcome.
-The Prio system {{CGB17}} (essentially a VDAF) has been deployed in systems supporting hundreds of millions of users: The Mozilla Origin Telemetry project {{OriginTelemetry}} and the Exposure Notification Private Analytics collaboration among the Internet Security Research Group (ISRG), Google, Apple, and others {{ENPA}}.

 The VDAF abstraction laid out in {{vdaf}} represents a class of multi-party protocols for privacy-preserving measurement proposed in the literature.
 These protocols vary in their operational and security requirements, sometimes in